8 Types Of Ducks In Cricket

 Diamond Duck In Cricket

-Perhaps the most horrible of all, a Diamond Duck is when a batsman is run out, timed out, or has obstructed the field without facing a ball.
+The most horrible of all, a Diamond Duck is when a batsman is run out, timed out, or obstructed the field without facing a ball.
 Mind you, you can be stumped on a wide and go to the showers for a duck without having faced a legal ball.
 Whether you call that a Golden Duck or a Diamond Duck is irrelevant to the scorers!

 Royal Duck In Cricket